danieljwilson/obsidian/Thesis/second-order preference.md

 The [[second-order preference]] can compete with the [[first-order preference]].

 - also known as [[strong evaluation]] or [[considered preferences]]
-- maintaining a model of an idealised preference structure seems unique to humans
+- maintaining a model of an idealized preference structure seems unique to humans

 **Example**
 "I would prefer to prefer not to smoke".

+### Thoughts
+It seems to be related to self-image.
+Our second order preference is the ideal of ourselves...

 # Resources
 **Papers**